scribe-org/Scribe-iOS/README.md

   - This would allow for the removal of parentheses around words that the user wants to convert

 - Make the space bar read the name of the keyboard when it's switched to (see issue)

-- Change the 🌐 menu display of keyboards to "languageName (Scribe)" (see issue)